Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Initial Rotational and Vibrational Thermal Distribution of N O

-\end{widetext} The molecular frame geometry component separates into distance and angular terms.
-The former is the pair-wise distance term ($j_l(q \Delta r_{\mu\nu})$) that governs the $q$ dependence.
-The latter $(Y_l^{-k} ( \theta_{\mu\nu}^{(\text{mf})}, \phi_{\mu\nu}^{(\text{mf})}))$, is the angular decomposition of the molecular geometry and acts as a scaling parameter.
-This molecular frame geometry term is coupled to the measured lab frame anisotropy ($Y^{-m}_l ( \theta^{(\text{lf})}_q, \phi^{(\text{lf})}_q )$) by the ensemble anisotropy.
-The ensemble anisotropy, $D^l_{m k} \left( \phi_{\text{I}}^{(\text{lf})}, \theta_{\text{I}}^{(\text{lf})}, \chi_{\text{I}}^{(\text{lf})} \right)$, acts as a key from the measured lab frame diffraction pattern to the molecular frame geometry.
-Similar derivations in Refs.~\cite{baskin.anisotropy_calc.2006} and \cite{ parrish.rotation_average.2019} exist but do not stress the dependence on molecular frame coordinates; Ref.~\cite{baskin.anisotropy_calc.2006} is not treated fully quantum mechanically as done here in Supplementary Section~\ref{ap:anisotropy_derivation}.
-Anisotropy is required for our method to have an explicit dependence on the pair-wise angles.
+\end{widetext} Equation~\ref{eq:ImolDiscussion} highlights the anisotropic contributions at each level of this method.
+The molecular frame structure component separates into pairwise distance ($j_l(q \Delta R_{\mu\nu})$) and angular $(Y_l^{-k} ( \theta_{\mu\nu}^{(\text{mf})}, \phi_{\mu\nu}^{(\text{mf})}))$ terms.
+The former governs the $q$ dependence and the latter is the angular decomposition of the molecular structure which acts as a scaling parameter.
+The ensemble anisotropy $\left(D^l_{m k} \left( \phi_{\text{I}}^{(\text{lf})}, \theta_{\text{I}}^{(\text{lf})}, \chi_{\text{I}}^{(\text{lf})} \right)\right)$ acts as a key from the measured lab frame anisotropy ($Y^{m}_l ( \theta^{(\text{lf})}_q, \phi^{(\text{lf})}_q )$) to the molecular frame structure by coupling these two reference frames.
+Similar derivations~\cite{baskin.anisotropy_calc.2006, Xiong.LFMF_calc.2022, parrish.rotation_average.2019} exist but do not stress the dependence on the 3d molecular frame coordinates; Ref.~\cite{baskin.anisotropy_calc.2006} is not treated fully quantum mechanically as done here in \ref{ap:anisotropy_derivation}.
+Anisotropy is required for our method to have an explicit dependence on the pairwise angles.
 Without anisotropy, $C_{000}(q)$ has no explicit angular dependence (Eq.~\ref{eq:Ccoeffs}), just like the PDF.

 Stronger impulsive alignment produces a broader coherent rotational wavepacket which exhibits higher amplitude signals with more variations (Fig.~\ref{fig:Mlmk_vs_error}c).
 Larger amplitude ADMs improve $C_{lmk}(q)$ SNR by lifting higher order coefficients up out of the noise, resulting in similar resolution improvements to only increasing SNR, shown in Fig.~\ref{fig:trends}c.
 Increasing the number of $C_{lmk}(q)$ coefficients improves the $\theta_{\mu\nu}^{(\text{mf})}$ and $\phi_{\mu\nu}^{(\text{mf})}$ resolution since each $C_{lmk}(q)$ provides a new angular constraint via $Y_l^{-k} ( \theta_{\mu\nu}^{(\text{mf})}, \phi_{\mu\nu}^{(\text{mf})})$ (Eq.~\ref{eq:Ccoeffs}).